 Mr. Chandler's experience spans over 35 countries in Central America, the Caribbean, Sub Saharan Africa, Northern Africa and Middle East, South East Asia, the South Pacific and Mongolia.
 Mr. Chandler holds a Masters in Development Economics from Northeastern University.
 He speaks English, Spanish, French and Haitian Creole.

-Willyanne DeCormier Plosky joined Avenir Health in 2007 as a Policy Analyst.
+Willyanne DeCormier Plosky was employed at Avenir Health between 2007-2013 as a Policy Analyst, and re-joined Avenir in 2016 as a Senior Policy Analyst.

-Ms. DeCormier Plosky has over 7 years of experience working in Global Health, most recently with the Health, Nutrition, and Population sector at the World Bank.
-There, she assisted the Bank’s most Senior Technical Health Specialist in coordinating strategic policy and action upon both topical (malaria, malnutrition, AIDS, etc.) and systemic health issues (governance, hospital reform, financing, human resources, etc.) through lending, analytical work, and partnerships.
-Ms. Decormier Plosky has also worked with the Management and Leadership program at MSH, the nutrition divisions at Save the Children and UNICEF, and the Center for Interdisciplinary Research on AIDS at Yale University.
-Her specific field experience includes Zimbabwe, Zambia, Senegal, Bolivia, and El Salvador.
+Dr. DeCormier Plosky has over 10 years of experience working in Global Health.
+Most immediately prior to her tenure with Avenir Health, she worked with the Health, Nutrition, and Population sector at the World Bank to coordinate strategic policy and action upon both topical (malaria, malnutrition, AIDS, etc.) and systemic health issues (governance, hospital reform, financing, human resources, etc.) through lending, analytical work, and partnerships.
+Ms. Decormier Plosky has also worked with the Management and Leadership program at Management Sciences for Health, the nutrition divisions at Save the Children and UNICEF, and with the Center for Interdisciplinary Research on AIDS at Yale University.

 Senior Monitoring and Evaluation Specialist

-Priya Emmart is a Senior Monitoring and Evaluation Specialist for Futures Institute in the Centre for Monitoring & Evaluation and Advocacy.
-She provides technical and management support to the Track20, Maternal and Child Survival Projects, and other reproductive health activities.
+Priya Emmart is a Senior Monitoring and Evaluation Specialist for Avenir Health in the Center for Monitoring & Evaluation and Advocacy.
+She is the Deputy Director of the Track20 Project and provides technical support to other reproductive health projects.
 Her areas of expertise include health policy analysis and capacity development, contraceptive security, maternal health with a broader interest in health equity research.

 She holds a MPH degree from the Bloomberg School of Public Health, Johns Hopkins University in Baltimore and a MSW from Smith College, in Massachusetts.
 Her first degree is in economics from Smith College.